amirullo/list_editor/README.md

 -  **Participant Management**: Creators can add/remove participants to their lists
 -  **List Updates**: All participants can modify list metadata
 -  **List Deletion**: Only creators can permanently delete lists
+-  **List Details**: Lists can include total price, total delivery period, and a flat address.
+-  **Store Locations**: Lists can include a map with store addresses.

 #### Item Management
 -  **Add Items**: All participants can add items to shared lists